dwadden/dygiepp/README.md

 # DyGIE++

-This code contains an implementation of the DyGIE++ information extraction model first presented in TODO(Yi's paper), together with improvements introduced in TODO(Dave and Ulme's paper).
+This repository contains an implementation of the DyGIE++ information extraction model first presented in TODO(Yi's paper), with additional improvements from TODO(Dave and Ulme's paper).
 DyGIE++ achieves state-of the art or competitive performance on three sentence-level IE tasks:

 - Named entity recognition, entities with nested or overlapping text spans.
 - Relation extraction.